zharifzamkhuri/mattermost-heroku/README.md

 ### Mattermost Configuration

 Mattermost-Heroku supports every config option that Mattermost 3.4 defines.
-You can see the mapping between config options and Heroku environment variables in the [start.sh file](/start.sh).
+You can see the mapping between Mattermost config settings and Heroku environment variables in the [configuration template](/config/config-heroku-template.json).

  [Check out the Mattermost configuration documentation for detailed information about each option.](https://docs.mattermost.com/administration/config-settings.html)